into-the-v0id/chat-room.kt/api/README.md

 - Authentication and Authorization are not yet implemented
 - No real-time communication since connecting to a raw TCP Socket is not yet supported
-- Error Reporting is limited to HTTP Status Codes as of now

 ## License